 The Youth Outdoors program connects Twin Cities youth, ages 15-18, to the natural environment through paid conservation and community improvement projects while they gain job experience and college/career skills for the future.
 Young adults, ages 19-25, serve as AmeriCorps members in an Outdoor Education Crew who lead the youth in educational and service-learning activities and complete challenging, but impactful conservation projects when not leading youth.

 Youth Outdoors AmeriCorps members grow personally and professionally during their service term while gaining hands-on conservation skills in the field and receiving youth development training.
 In the spring and fall AmeriCorps members supervise, motivate, direct, and coordinate youth in a rigorous program of work, education, and training during after-school and weekend hours.

 Through this work program, youth participants make new friends, build practical skills, engage with nature, grow as active citizens and leaders, and prepare for future education and employment.
 The program focuses on youth development and job training, with environmental conservation as a learning vehicle.

-Young adults, ages 19-25, who join our Youth Outdoors program are committing to a full-time AmeriCorps experience for a full-year, six-month, or three-month term.
+Young adults, ages 19-25, who join an Outdoor Education Crew with the Youth Outdoors program are committing to a full-time AmeriCorps experience for a full-year, six-month, or three-month term.